Kir-Antipov/GitHub-Defreshed/README.md

  - We don't see last commit message anymore
  - We can't see the language bar anymore without scrolling page down in most repos
  - "About" section, topics and so on were moved to the right sidebar - directly out of our point of attention
- - On the contrary, readme was moved to the left side - directly out of our point of attention again
+ - On the contrary, readme was moved to the left side - again, directly out of our point of attention
  - Readme container has been enlarged, but its content still fits into same dimensions, so the feeling of wasted space will not leave you while you read it
  - Repository tabs are no longer felt as part of the repo

-And another 1000 and 1 reason.
+And thousands of other reasons.

 ## Why "new design sucks" isn't subjective